mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ### Set your phone to "Do Not Disturb" forever

-My phone has been continuously on "Do Not Disturb" mode for the last 18 months.
+My phone has been on "Do Not Disturb" mode continuously for the last 18 months.
 Incoming phone calls will set off my ringer, but other than that, my phone can't interrupt my focus.
 I don't see notifications for emails, texts, or any other apps.

 {% include image.html file="do-not-disturb.jpg" alt="Do Not Disturb settings in Android" max_width="350px" class="img-border" img_link=true fig_caption="I permanently set my phone to Do Not Disturb." %}

 I discovered this solution by mistake.
-My plan was to turn my phone to Do Not Disturb during periods of deep focus, but I'd often forget to re-enable notifications later.
-And this turned out to be better.
+My plan was to turn my phone to Do Not Disturb during periods of deep focus, but I'd often forget to re-enable notifications.
+It turned out that there was no need.

 My life was better without the notifications.
 If I want to check my texts, I check my texts.
 There's no need to see seven apps begging for my attention every time I take out my phone.

 ### Replace texts with phone calls

 Unfortunately, there's no equivalent of Inbox When Ready for text messages.
 As soon as you open your texting app, you see all texts from all of your contacts.
-I've never seen any apps or tools that allow you to limit when incoming texts become visible.
+I've never found any tools that limit when incoming texts become visible.

 My solution has been to text less.
 As much as possible, I try to move text conversations to phone calls.
-Catching up with a friend who lives across the country is easier with one phone call than 100 texts.
-And a phone call is the far more efficient way to arrange logistics of things like meeting for lunch.
+Instead of maintaining an ongoing text conversation throughout the day, my girlfriend and I just call each other in the evening.
+And catching up with a friend who lives across the country is easier with a single phone call than 100 texts.

-There was an adjustment period at first because people were accustomed to me responding promptly over text.
+There was an adjustment period at first because my friends were accustomed to my prompt text responses.
 But people figure it out.
 When you don't respond for hours, people realize that you're no longer a good texter, so they shouldn't rely on texting to get your immediate attention.

 ## Replace online communities with real-life meetups

 I originally met my friend [David Toth](https://twitter.com/jupiterunknown) at an Indie Hackers meetup I organized in Manhattan.
 When he told me that he had traveled three hours from Western Massachusetts to attend, I thought he was nuts, but I later discovered that it's part of a strikingly sensible strategy.

 David loves meeting other tech founders, but he only has finite time to do it.
-He found that his in-person interactions were almost always richer and longer-lasting than relationships he formed online, so he dedicates nearly all of his networking time to real life events.
+He found that his in-person interactions were almost always richer and longer-lasting than relationships he formed online, so he dedicates nearly all of his networking time to real-life events.

 {% assign fig_caption = "Photo from a recent [Indie Hackers Western Mass Meetup](https://www.meetup.com/nerdsummit/events/266162598/), which David and I now co-organize" | markdownify | remove: "<p>" | remove: "</p>" %}